-Over 50 years ago, Brad Overton set out on a journey, searching for the true gospel, so that he could learn more about Jesus.
-His journey involved attending many different Christian churches and denominations.
-As a result, he soon discovered that the churches were divided on a wide range of religious issues, including how the bible scriptures should be interpreted, and taught.
-How would it be possible for any Christian church to disagree, concerning the bible scriptures, if every church received the official authority from God, to teach the gospel?
-It was this important question, which caused Brad to study the bible scriptures, searching for clues, which could prove which church (if any) is God’s True Church, on earth.
-And then in 2000, his research took a radical turn toward true enlightenment, when it suddenly occurred to Brad that something was wrong with the “Book of Daniel.”
-This is when he recognized that the chapters in the Book of Daniel were not lined up, in the proper order, and in accordance with the series of events.
+Over 50 years ago, Brad Overton set out on a journey, searching for the Gospel Truth, so that he could learn as much as possible about Jesus.
+His personal and spiritual journey involved attending many different Christian churches and denominations.
+As a result, he soon discovered that the churches were completely divided on a wide range of religious issues, including how the bible scriptures should be interpreted and taught.
+How would it be possible for one Christian church to disagree with another Christian Church, concerning the bible scriptures interpretation, if every church received the special and official authority directly from God, to teach the gospel?
+This one important question is what caused Brad to study the bible scriptures, searching for clues, which could be used to find God’s One True Church, on earth (if it existed).
+And then in the year 2000, his research took a drastic turn toward true enlightenment, when he suddenly realized that something was wrong with the “Book of Daniel.”
+This is when he recognized that the chapters in the Book of Daniel were not lined up, in the proper order, and in accordance with the actual series of events.
 This revelation opened the door wide, which allowed Daniel’s prophecies (and many others), to be “unsealed" so the correct interpretations could be achieved.
-This book is the result of this extensive research, which will prove that every prophecy in the “Book of Daniel” has already been fulfilled, except for the return of “Michael the Archangel” (Daniel 12:1-2).
+This book is the result of this extensive research, which prove that every prophecy in the “Book of Daniel” has already been fulfilled, except for the return of “Michael the Archangel” as explained by Daniel (Daniel 12:1-2).

 The Bible Prophecies Prove Which Church is True

 How One Church Fulfilled the Latter-Day Prophecies